Nasser Hejazi: Early life

-Hejazi was born on 14 December 1949 in Tehran, Iran.
+Hejazi was born on 14 December 1949 in Piranshahr, Iran.
 His father, Ali Akbar had a real estate agency in Tehran and was an Iranian Azerbaijani from Tabriz.
 He was admitted to Allameh Tabatabai University in 1977.
 He was later enrolled in Nader F.C. in 1964 and played for club until 1965.
 After that, he signed a contract with Taj Tehran and started his career in a professional club.

 Club career

 Hejazi was the goalkeeper of the Taj Tehran and Iran during the 1970s.
 Hejazi first broke into the Taj side when he was only 18 years old and while a member of the now defunct Nader FC.
 He won the Asian Club Championship in 1970; he also won the Iranian league in 1971 as well as 1975 and was positioned second in 1974.
 Further on, he won the Hazfi Cup in 1977.

 In summer 1977 he changed the club joining Shahbaz Tehran, trying to win the 1977–78 Takht Jamshid Cup with his famous National teammates Gholam Hossein Mazloumi, Nasrollah Abdollahi, Ebrahim Ghasempour and Hamid Majd Teymouri.
 So it was a tremendous surprise, that Shahbaz could only reach the 11th place.
 In the following year Shahbaz was leading the ranking in the season 1978/79, when in autumn 1978 – due to the political uprisings, which ended with the Iranian Revolution in February 1979 – the season was canceled.

 After the 1978 FIFA World Cup, Hejazi received an offer from Manchester United.
-He trained and played with the club for a month, even appearing in a reserve match against Stoke City.
-Manchester United manager Dave Sexton wanted Hejazi to stay for another two or three months before officially signing a contract with him, but there was no-one at the IRFF at the time of the Iranian Revolution to arrange the extension, which led to Manchester United signing Gary Bailey instead.
+He trained and played with the club for a month, even appearing in a reserve matches against Stoke City and Bolton Wanderers Manchester United manager Dave Sexton wanted Hejazi to stay for another two or three months before officially signing a contract with him, but there was no-one at the IRFF at the time of the Iranian Revolution to arrange the extension, which led to Manchester United signing Gary Bailey instead.

 Hejazi remained as Esteghlal's main goalkeeper until 1986.
 There he won the Tehran Province League in 1983 and 1985 and the runners-up position in 1982.

-His last station was the Bangladeshi club Mohammedan in Dhaka, where he stayed for one year and could win his last league title.
+His last station was at Bangladeshi club Mohammedan in Dhaka, where he served as player-cum-coach and won his last league title as a player in 1987.
+He made his only appearance in the final league game against arch-rivals Dhaka Abahani, coming on as a substitute in the last 21 minutes for the injured Sayeed Hassan Kanan.
+With Mohammedan needing a victory to keep their title hopes alive, Hejazi led the team to a 3–2 win, securing a play-off match, which the club went on to win 2–0 over two legs.